Vahe03/Backgammon/README.md

-## Backgammon (Development of the project in progress)
+## Backgammon
-Welcome to the Backgammon project!
-This is an ongoing development of a digital version of the classic game of Backgammon.
+This repository contains a fully functional and interactive digital version of the classic game of Backgammon.

 ## Overview

-The goal of this project is to create a fully functional and interactive Backgammon (Long Nardy) game.
+This project aims to provide an engaging experience of Backgammon, adhering strictly to the traditional rules of the game.

-## Features (Planned)
+## Features
-- Terminal-based multiplayer game of backgammon
+- Multiplayer Gameplay: Play against another player in a terminal-based environment.
-- Strict adherence to Backgammon rules.
+- Rule Enforcement: The game enforces all standard Backgammon rules to ensure fair play.